Sleighs/Animated-Typing/README.md

 Animated typing and deleting text with Javascript

-Check out the codepen at [codepen.com](https://codepen.io/sleighs/full/XWjBwWo)
+Check out the pen at [codepen.com](https://codepen.io/sleighs/full/XWjBwWo)